BlockScope/blockscope/www-hakyll/posts/2020-03-22-propagating-crop-models.rst

 Its core code in C# is licensed MIT but components can be licensed CC with commercial exclusions.

+OpenAlea
+________

+OpenAlea_ is a software environment for plant modelling in Python with a core licensed CeCILL-C_ and external packages free to specify their own licenses.
+Last release was made 2010.

 .. _CropLogic: /cv#croplogic

 .. _modeller: https://www.researchgate.net/profile/Robert_Zyskowski